fbpx Housing: Court rejects HB suit vs. state; La Habra Heights to submit plan

 La Habra Heights city officials did not immediately respond to requests for comment.

 La Habra Heights is a “high opportunity jurisdiction,” according to the California Tax Credit Allocation Committee and California Department of Housing and Community Development.
-That designation indicates access to good schools, less pollution and jobs, which all factors that impact long-term success for families with children.
+That designation indicates access to good schools, less pollution and jobs, which are all factors that impact long-term success for families with children.

 Currently La Habra Heights has only single-family homes, no multifamily housing and no affordable units, state officials said.
 The deadline for the city to approve a compliant housing element was October 2021.